How to Find the Best Gut Healthy Protein Powder

 Sources

-2. European review for medical and pharmacological sciences (Eur Rev Med Pharmacol Sci).
+2. European Review for Medical and Pharmacological Sciences (Eur Rev Med Pharmacol Sci).
 Beta-glucan, inositol and digestive enzymes improve quality of life of patients with inflammatory bowel disease and irritable bowel syndrome.
 2017.

 5. Northern Clinics of Istanbul (North Clin Istanb).
 Food additives and microbiota.
-2019.
+2020.

-8. Nutrients (Nutrients).
+9. Nutrients (Nutrients).
 Effect of a Protein Supplement on the Gut Microbiota of Endurance Athletes: A Randomized, Controlled, Double-Blind Pilot Study.
 2018.

-9. Molecular nutrition & food research (Mol Nutr Food Res).
+10. Molecular Nutrition & Food Research (Mol Nutr Food Res).
 In Vitro Fermentation of Animal and Plant Protein Isolates by the Human Gut Microbiota Under High and Low Carbohydrate Conditions.
 2024.

 Editorial Guidelines

-This article was written by a Registered Dietitian and reviewed by a Physician Assistant.
+This article was written by a Certified Nutrition Coach and reviewed by a Registered Dietitian.
 We rely on peer-reviewed research and trusted medical sources, and regularly update our content to ensure accuracy and clarity.

 Frequently asked questions